 One of our resources is trying to edit/update his time sheet in the Classic UI.
 He is getting an expired session error message every time.
 There are dozens of tasks on the timesheet after we hit "Populate All."

-The problem that BMO has in getting the CSRF error when saving a timesheet is due to the timesheet being so large.
+We are getting the CSRF error when saving a timesheet is due to the timesheet being so large.

 There is a limit that Tomcat has on the number of parameters it will allow on a GET + POST.